aws-solutions/research-service-workbench-on-aws/workbench-core/repo-scripts/repo-toolbox/README.md

 <!-- GENERATED PROJECT SUMMARY END -->
 ```

 Use the `install-run-rushx.js` script from the `Rush` repository `common` folder to execute the `readme` action from within the project folder.
 The following script can be used within a CICD mechanism to keep the README up to date.
-Paths are relative to the root of the `monorepo-for-service-workbench` repository.
+Paths are relative to the root of the `solution-spark-on-aws` repository.

 ```bash
 cd workbench-core/repo-scripts/repo-toolbox